 It should be noted that these Incoterms are generally not suited for shipments in ocean freight containers.
 This is because the point at which risk and responsibility transfer is when the goods are loaded onboard of the ship – in containers it is impossible to verify the condition of the goods at this point.

 The shipment is considered delivered when the goods are placed alongside the buyer’s vessel at the named port of shipment.
 This means that the buyer bears the costs and risks from that moment.
 FAS requires the seller to clear the goods for export by default.
 For alternative arrangements, the contract of sale should be modified.

-Seller bears all costs and risks up to when the goods are loaded on board the vessel.
+The seller bears all costs and risks up to when the goods are loaded onboard the vessel.
 The seller’s obligations include the customs clearance of the export of the goods in the country of departure.

-Seller pays for the carriage of the goods up to the named port of destination.
-Risk transfers to the buyer when the goods have been loaded on board the ship in the country of export.
+The seller pays for the carriage of the goods up to the named port of destination.
+Risk transfers to the buyer when the goods have been loaded onboard the ship in the country of export.

 The seller is responsible for origin costs including export clearance and freight costs for carriage to the named port.
 The shipper is not responsible for delivery to the final destination from the port or for buying insurance.

-Seller is responsible until the goods have been unloaded from the deck at the port of destination.
-The seller must handle customs clearance, main transport to the port of destination and the insurance for the goods.
-Seller’s delivery obligation ends upon handing goods over to the carrier.
+The seller is responsible until the goods have been unloaded from the deck at the port of destination.
+The seller must handle customs clearance, main transport to the port of destination and insurance for the goods.
+The seller’s delivery obligation ends upon handing the goods over to the carrier.

 Incoterms give vital information about the costs and responsibilities of international shipments.
 It is important to pay attention to Incoterms both when getting quotations from the merchant or manufacturer as well as transportation and logistics services.